DolbyIO/rts-uikit-ios/README.md

 * `DolbyIORTSCore`: The logic between `DolbyIORTSUIKit` and Dolby.io [Real-time Streaming iOS SDK](https://docs.dolby.io/streaming-apis/docs/ios).
 * `DolbyIOUIKit`: The basic UI components used by `DolbyIORTSUIKit`.

-> **_Info:_** There are two parties in RTS - a publisher and a viewer.
+> **_Note:_** There are two parties in RTS - a publisher and a viewer.
 A publisher is one who broadcasts the stream.
-A viewer(monitor) who consumes the stream.
+A viewer is one who consumes the stream.
 This UIKit is meant for viewer/monitor applications.
 Please refer to this [blog post](https://dolby.io/blog/real-time-streaming-with-dolby-io/) to understand the ecosystem.

 ## Requirements